 Also known as Bellingham

-The Bellingham Station Site site was established in 1986 (at this site, 1977 at original site)
+The Bellingham Station Site site was established in 1955-1986

-Station closed in at this site in 1999 and moved to a new location.
-1986 station house torn down in 2000.
+Station closed in at this site in 1986 and moved to a new location.
+Fate of 1977 station house unknown.

 Station Site Notes: